ochoadevops/petclinic-api/README.md

 <LI>Replace the default VPC ID vpc-442aaf21 in infrastructure/variables.tf with the default VPC ID of your own AWS Account (1 location)
 <LI>Install JMeter in your Jenkins Server
 <LI>Install Terraform in your Jenkins Server
-<LI>Replace the "DevOps" key in the Infrastructure/ec2_test.tf file with an existing key pair in your AWS account.
+<LI>Replace the "JenkinsInstaceKeys" key in the Infrastructure/ec2_test.tf file with an existing key pair in your AWS account.
 For example, the Jenkins key pair.
 </UL>

 <H1>Additional Configuration:</H1>